John Githongo: Anglo Leasing

 In January 2003 he was appointed to the position of Permanent Secretary for Governance and Ethics by the incoming president Kibaki, who had been elected on an anti-corruption platform.
 He resigned from his position on 7 February 2005 without comment, though it was reported that he felt the government lacked commitment to ending corruption and that he had received death threats, a common occurrence in Kenyan public office holding.
 As a result of his resignation international aid to Kenya was cut.
 He remains a powerful advocate against corruption.

-On 22 January 2006, Gìthongo named vice-president Moody Awori as one of four top politicians with Kiraitu Murungi, former justice minister and present energy minister; finance minister David Mwiraria and former transport minister Chris Murungaru) as being involved in scams worth $600M – known as the Anglo Leasing Scandal.
+On 22 January 2006, Gìthongo named vice-president Moody Awori as one of four top politicians with Kiraitu Murungi, former justice minister and then energy minister; finance minister David Mwiraria and former transport minister Chris Murungaru as being involved in scams worth $600M – known as the Anglo Leasing Scandal.
 He also claimed that President Kibaki was complicit in the affair.
 The scandal centered on the award of a huge contract given to Anglo-Leasing – a company that did not exist.
 Githongo claimed that the money raised would have funded the government's forthcoming election campaign.
-These allegations were denied by Awori and Murungaru and an investigation was promised.
+These allegations were denied by Awori and Murungaru and an investigation was to be done on the matter.